April 23, 2021

 As much as possible, one must avoid the intake of refined sugars such as that found in candies, ice cream, cola drinks, and packaged food.

-The more sugar you eat, the more the bacteria digest, the more acid they produce and demineralize your teeth to form cavities.
+The more sugar you eat, the more the bacteria digest, and the more acid they produce and demineralize your teeth to form cavities.

 Instead, eat fruits, fiber-rich foods such as cheese, nuts high in fiber and protein like nuts, salads and leafy greens that minimize the harmful bacteria in the mouth.